 The Quickness in Quick Bread

 Compared to yeast bread, quick bread is really quick.
-That is because quick breads are made with baking powder, a fast-acting chemical leavening agent that produces carbonated gas when combined with liquid, which is what causes the batter to bubble up and rise.
-Once you combine the liquid and dry ingredients, you want to get the batter into the pan and in the oven fast, or else the gas will expend itself before the heat of the oven has a chance to set the glutens in the flour.
+That is because quick breads are made with baking powder and/or baking soda, fast-acting chemical leavening agents that produce carbonated gas when combined with liquid, causing the batter to bubble up and rise.
+Once you combine the liquid and dry ingredients, you want to get the batter into the pan and in the oven relatively fast, or else the gas will expend itself before the heat of the oven has a chance to set the glutens in the flour.

 A loaf is a far less "quick" form of quick bread because loaves take longer to bake.
-On the other hand, filling 12 muffin cups is considerably more tedious than simply pouring all the batter into a loaf pan.
-Not to mention the fact that it is nearly impossible to spoon the exact amount of batter into each muffin cup without dripping batter all over the place, especially on the edges of the pan where it will burn and smoke if you do not wipe it off first.
-And remember, you need to hurry so that the baking powder does not exhaust itself prematurely.
+On the other hand, filling 12 muffin cups is considerably more tedious than simply pouring all the batter into a single pan.

 Although it sounds like you need to worry about rushing, think about pancake batter for a minute.
-The secret to making pancakes (a runnier, quick bread) is letting the batter rest for 15 to 20 minutes before cooking.
-Although, you are supposed to be in a hurry, the reason for resting pancake batter is that you do not want to mix the batter until every last lump is gone because doing so will overwork the glutens and make your pancakes rubbery.
+The secret to making pancakes (a runnier quick bread) is letting the batter rest for 15 to 20 minutes before cooking.
+That's because you do not want to mix the batter until every last lump is gone because doing so will overwork the glutens and make your pancakes rubbery.
 Resting the batter allows the lumps of dry flour to dissolve on their own.

 Overmixing is also the bane of muffins and quick bread.
 And when you consider that spooning batter into muffin cups requires dragging a spoon through the batter, which is no different than stirring it, you can understand why it is so important to use the fewest possible strokes when you mix the ingredients.